Guest blog: Guernsey - the catalyst fuelling Britain’s economic future

 The island’s relationship with the UK is more than transactional, it is symbiotic, built on shared values, aligned interests and a common vision of prosperity.
 By continuing to collaborate, we can ensure that global capital remains hard at work, delivering long-term, impactful investment fuelling Britain’s economic future.

-Rupert will be speaking on a panel at our National Conference 2025.
+Guernsey Finance is a sponsor of our National Conference 2025.
 Find out more and register here.